ahmsay/Solidvessel/.docs/api-gateway.md

 request
 to the order microservice.

-## Note for the Development Environment
+## Note for Development and Test Environments

-APISIX not only works in a K8S cluster, it also works as a standalone Docker container.
-In the development mode, the configuration is pretty much the same, except one important difference: <b>the container must run in the host network</b>.
-This is because when you start microservices with your IDE, they run in the host network (your own network).
-So in order to route the traffic to the microservices, APISIX must be in the same network as well.
+In development and test environments, <b>the container must run in the host network</b>.
+This is because;

+<b>For development environment:</b> When you start microservices with your IDE, they run in the host network (your own network).
+So in order to route the
+traffic to the microservices, APISIX must be in the same network as well.

+<b>For test environment:</b> When APISIX needs to send a request to Keycloak for authentication, the url of Keycloak must be both accessible
+within the container and from the browser.
+That's why the url of Keycloak is localhost and not the ClusterIp service address.
+However when the url is localhost, APISIX thinks it is the localhost of the container, not the host machine.
+To resolve this, I needed APISIX to run in host network.

 (This just informative, everything is already configured properly.)